To submit an article online, and to check the status of your submission, you need to have an account with Journal of Veterans Studies

-The Journal of Veterans Studies welcomes multiple submission types: articles; interviews; program profiles; new media and book reviews; veterans voices, and announcements.
+The Journal of Veterans Studies welcomes multiple submission types: articles, interviews, program profiles, book reviews, veterans voices, infographics, and announcements.
 We also welcome proposals for special issues.

 1. Original research articles relevant to veterans studies, including those that address teaching veterans studies (broadly conceived) and theorizing veterans studies (broadly conceived).
 All perspectives and topics of general interest to the profession are welcome.

 Articles should be between 8,000 – 10,00 words and/or 20 double-spaced pages.
-Given the interdisciplinary nature of the field and journal, the latest editions of documentation / formatting styles MLA, Chicago, and APA are welcome for works that include references.
+Authors may use any recognized format for initial reviews; however, accepted articles must use APA 7th edition citation style.
 Submissions must be free of authors' names and other identifying markers, including metadata and institutional affiliation.
 Works previously published or multiple works by a single author / author team are not acceptable.

-2. Program Profiles of nonprofit organizations, veterans only college courses, veterans studies major / minors, peer-to-peer mentoring initiatives, are just a few suggestions of possible programs authors can profile.
+2. Program / Project Profiles of nonprofit organizations, veterans-only college courses, veterans studies major / minors, peer-to-peer mentoring initiatives, community engagement projects or veteran-centered community engagement projects, are just a few suggestions of possible programs authors can profile.
 Though shorter or longer profiles will be considered, a suggested length of 5,000-7,000 words is preferable.
-Profiles should include a description of the program (including its history, context, and goals), the theory informing the program, a description of the program’s structure (its organization and function), and a description of the constraints influencing the program’s growth.
-All profiles should include implications that clearly rationalize how information about a program is valuable to veterans studies scholars.
+Profiles must include:

 We accept the following file formats: .doc, .docx, and .rtf.